okaigerim/okaigerim/README.md

 # Hi there 👋 I'm Aigerim

-I'm a React Developer and Data Science specialist passionate about the web, AI, and front-end.
+I'm a React Developer and Data Science enthusiast passionate about the web, AI, and front-end.
 I love web development and data analysis.
 Here you'll find some of my projects and contributions.

 ## 🔧 Technologies & Tools